Autumn 2026 Trek Offer – Up to 20% Off +9779767998270 info@nepaloutdoorexpeditions.com

 1. How Early Should I Start Training for the Everest Base Camp Trek?

-Most trekkers benefit from training 8–12 weeks before the trek.
-This allows enough time to build endurance, strength, and stamina.
+Most trekkers benefit from starting their training 8–12 weeks before the trek.
+This provides enough time to gradually build endurance, strength, and stamina.

 2. Do I Need to Hire a Personal Trainer for EBC Preparation?

 Not necessarily.
-A personal trainer can help if you are new to fitness, but most people can succeed with a good program that includes cardio, strength training, and hiking practice.
+A personal trainer can be useful if you are new to fitness or need individualized guidance.
+However, most people can prepare with a structured program that combines cardio, strength training, and hiking practice.

 3. Is It Okay If I Have Never Trekked Before?